khonsulabs/muse/README.md

 dynamic programming languages, while also feeling inspired by Rust.

-Muse aims to be flexible enough to be adopted as a general purpose scripting langauge, while remaining minimal in its base implementation to ensure embedders have ultimate control over what is available when executing code.
+Muse aims to be flexible enough to be adopted as a general purpose scripting language, while remaining minimal in its base implementation to ensure embedders have ultimate control over what is available when executing code.

 Muse uses Rust's standard library, which means while Muse is designed to be